 - Do I want to be in a leadership role?

 The early learning sector provides an abundance of opportunities to progress.
 Many of these senior roles have a direct impact on the decisions of any early childhood facility.
-Positions including group leaders, centre managers and 2IC’s provide the opportunity impact the overall structure and operations of a workplace.
+Positions including group leaders, centre managers and 2ICs provide the opportunity to impact the overall structure and operations of a workplace.

 3. assess the employee benefits

-Looking at the benefits your new workplace could offer can give you a good insight into the culture of a workplace, and how you see yourself adjusting into a new company and workplace.
+Looking at the benefits your new workplace could offer can give you a good insight into the culture of a workplace, and how you see yourself adjusting to a new company and workplace.

 - Extra annual leave entitlements